sojharo/dotfiles/README.md

 ### For using vimrc file for neovim

-Run following commands assuming dotfiles is cloned in home directory
+Run following commands assuming dotfiles repo is cloned in home directory

     mkdir ~/.config/nvim
     cd ~/.config/nvim